Michael Cooperson

 Michael Cooperson is an American scholar and translator of Arabic literature.
-He is professor of Arabic at UCLA.
+He is a professor of Arabic at UCLA.
 He has written two books: Classical Arabic Biography: The Heirs of the Prophets in the Age of al-Ma'mun and Al-Mamun (Makers Of The Muslim World).
-He has also translated a number of works from Arabic and French.
+He has also translated several works from Arabic and French.
 Cooperson has also taught at the Middlebury School of Arabic and Stanford University.